Abrock3/E-Commerce-Backend/README.md

 ## Usage

 Start the server by running the command "npm start" from the CLI.
 You should see the message "App listening on port 3001!" in your CLI if all is well (if not, review the error and revisit the installation instructions).
 Then, using insomnia (or something similar), you can use the defined routes to manipulate the tables in the database(see below for the list of routes).

 There are 4 related tables in the database: category, product, tag, and product_tag.
-A graphical representation of the database structure is below (1s are the primary key side of a link, * denotes the foreign key side of a link):
+A graphical representation of the database structure is below (1s are the primary key side of a relationship, \* denotes the foreign key side of a relationship):

 ![Screenshot](assets/images/db-structure.jpg?raw=true "Database Structure")

 There are 15 routes in all, each of which allows the user to manipulate or retrieve data from these tables:

 Get all routes (when these queries are sent, the server will respond with all the rows from the chosen table, along with some associated data):

 ```
 http://localhost:3001/api/categories/
 ```

 ```
 http://localhost:3001/api/products/
 ```

 ```
 http://localhost:3001/api/tags/
 ```

 Get by id routes (replace the # with a valid integer to return information from a specific row, along with some associated data):

 ```
 http://localhost:3001/api/categories/#
 ```

 ```
 http://localhost:3001/api/products/#
 ```

 ```
 http://localhost:3001/api/tags/#
 ```

 Post routes, used to add data to the database (a JSON body must be included; sample JSON bodies are provided for each):

 ```
 http://localhost:3001/api/categories/
 ```

 Sample JSON body for the above route:

 ```
     {
         "category_name": "tools"
     }
 ```

 ```
 http://localhost:3001/api/products/
 ```

 Sample JSON body for the above route:

 ```
     {
         "product_name": "Basketball",